PUB HLTH 6021 - Nature of Grief

 Course Learning Outcomes

-Review their personal grief history and clarify the personal and professional implications
+Articulate and reflect on personal grief history clarifying both personal and professional implications

 Recognise cultural differences in the expression of grief

-Identify situations when referrals to other professionals are necessary in the context of grief
+Identify where referral to other professionals would be necessary in the context of loss and grief.

 University Graduate Attributes